swainechen/chenlab-training/websites/gis-aws/content/07-Create-Image/_index.md

 You can launch an instance from an existing AMI, customize the instance, and then save this updated configuration as a custom AMI.
 Instances launched from this new custom AMI include the customizations that you made when you created the AMI.

-In this Section of the workshop you will learn to:
+In this section of the workshop you will learn to:

 - Prepare the EC2 instance for creating an AMI

 - Create an AMI from an EC2 instance.